 Framework 2: The GROW coaching model for better 1:1s

-If a 1:1 ends with no movement, it was probably too vague.
+If there is no movement, the conversation was probably too vague.

 5 frameworks every new manager should know